The ANAM Set

 The success of this inventive initiative led to the ANAM Set Festival in May 2022, where these 67 new compositions were showcased over 8 hours of brand-new music in 9 concerts at the Abbotsford Convent.

-In 2023 we invite submissions from both Australian and New Zealand composers, embarking on a new chapter of exceptional musical creations.
-Join us in this extraordinary journey of artistic expression, celebrating the harmonious blend of innovation and tradition at the ANAM Set as it conitnues in 2024.
+Join us in this extraordinary journey of artistic expression, celebrating the harmonious blend of innovation and tradition at the ANAM Set as it continues.

 FIND OUT MORE ABOUT THE ANAM SET COMPOSERS AND MUSICIANS